elastic/universal-profiling-documentation/README.md

 head host-agent.log -n 15 | grep "level=error"
 ```

-If the output of the previous command contains error level logs, below are some possible causes:
+If the output of the previous command contains error level logs, the following are possible causes:

-1. The host-agent is running on an unsupported version of the Linux kernel, or it can't perform its operations because
+- The host-agent is running on an unsupported version of the Linux kernel, or it can't perform its operations because
    of missing kernel features.

    In case of an outdated kernel version, this message will be logged: